tunetheweb/almanac.httparchive.org/src/content/en/2019/accessibility.md

 ## Introduction

-Accessibility on the web is very essential for an inclusive and equitable society.
+Accessibility on the web is very very essential for an inclusive and equitable society.
 As more of our social and work lives move to the online world, it becomes even more important for people with disabilities to be able to participate in all online interactions without barriers.
 Just as building architects can create or omit accessibility features such as wheelchair ramps, web developers can help or hinder the assistive technology users rely on.

 When thinking about users with disabilities, we should remember that their user journeys are often the same—they just use different tools.
 These popular tools include but are not limited to: screen readers, screen magnifiers, browser or text size zooming, and voice controls.